John Chavis: Education

 In the 1790s, Chavis lived in Princeton, New Jersey, where he took private classes under John Witherspoon to prepare for entering the Presbyterian ministry.
-The recorded minutes of the meeting of the trustees of the College of New Jersey (later to become Princeton University) dated September 26, 1792, includes a recommendation by Reverend John Blair that "Mr. Todd Henry, a Virginian, and John Chavis, a free Black man of that state, ... be received" on the school's Leslie Fund.
+Based on recorded minutes of the meeting of the trustees of the College of New Jersey (later to become Princeton University) dated September 26, 1792, Reverend John Blair recommended that "Mr. Todd Henry, a Virginian, and John Chavis, a free Black man of that state, ... be received" on the school's Leslie Fund.
 After Witherspoon's death in 1794, Chavis transferred to Liberty Hall Academy in Virginia.

-Chavis arrived at the Liberty Hall Academy in Lexington, Virginia in 1795.
-The following year, George Washington donated 100 shares of James River Company Stock to the school.
-It changed its name to Washington Academy to commemorate Washington's gift.
-(Washington Academy later developed as Washington and Lee University, long after Chavis' time there.)
+The following year, George Washington donated 100 shares of James River Company Stock to the school, after which the school's name was changed to Washington Academy (now Washington and Lee University) to commemorate Washington's gift.

 Ministry

 On November 19, 1800, Chavis completed with high honors a rigorous theological examination that began on June 11, 1800, in Virginia.
 On this date, he was also granted a license to preach by the Presbytery of Lexington, Virginia.
 Six months later, with high character recommendations from the Presbytery of Lexington, Chavis was transferred to work under the Hanover Presbytery.

 In April 1802, Chavis had applied for freeman's papers and received them from the Rockbridge County, Virginia, Court.
 It was recorded that "said [John] Chavis has been known to the Court for several years ... and that he has always ... been considered as a freeman, and they believe him to be such, and that he has always while in the county conducted himself in a decent orderly and respectable manner, and also that he has been a student at Washington Academy [sic] where they believe he went [sic] through a regular course of academical [sic] studies."

 Between 1801 and 1807, Chavis served as a circuit-riding missionary for the General Assembly of the Presbyterian Church to slaves and free Blacks in the states of Maryland, Virginia, and North Carolina.
-Some records indicate he also preached to white people during his missionary tours.
+Some records indicate he also preached to Whites during his missionary tours.

 Chavis went to Raleigh, North Carolina sometime between 1807 and 1809, where he was licensed to preach the Christian gospel by the Orange Presbytery.
 Although not called by a parish, he continued to preach to Black and White congregations in Granville, Orange, and Wake counties.
-Some of the white congregations included slaveholders.
+Some of the White congregations included slaveholders.